rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 The course covers 3 topics.

 1. Repositioning Domain Driven Design (DDD) as the ideal methodology to conduct domain analysis.
-2. Explore architectures supporting DDD that are implemented in software systems (domain models, CQRS, event sourcing)
+2. Explore architectures supporting DDD that are implemented in software systems (Domain Model Pattern, CQRS, Event Sourcing)
 3. UX-first approach to designing software system.

+For extra reading, Esposito recommends following this project https://github.com/mastreeno/Merp which is an open source ERP system built using DDD and CQRS architecture.

 ## Domain Driven Design Overview